brooth/jeta-site/mysite/home/markdown/androjeta_findviews.md

         TextView textView;
     }

-or, what important for `aar` modules, it's allowed to pass only ID name as a string:
+or, what important for library modules (`aar`), it's allowed to pass only ID name as a string:

     :::java
     class SampleActivity extends BaseActivity {